1988 Outstanding Contributions in Education

 Dr. Kerkay’s research interest reflects his strong background in chemical engineering, environmental medicine, and clinical biochemistry.
 His publications deal with the measurement of trace organic compounds, mainly plasticizers, in patients who were exposed to these compounds either in the workplace or through medical intervention such as intravenous tubing and extracorporeal devices.
 Refining trace metal, steroid, and drug measurements in body fluids has been another interest.
 However, his major contribution to clinical biochemistry has been the discovery of the Down’s syndrome (DS) protein in the serum of parents of DS-affected children.
 Detection of this protein in the serum of men and women could become a valuable diagnostic tool for identifying individuals with a propensity toward nondisjunction and thus the parenting of DS-affected children.

-Dr. Kerkay, a member of the American Association for Clinical Chemistry since 1969, has served as a member of the Education Committee; as a member of the Task Force on Professional Employment Guidelines; and as local section chairman, program chairman, councilor, and chairman of the Legislative, Nominating, and Membership Committees.
+Dr. Kerkay, a member of the Association for Diagnostics & Laboratory Medicine (formerly AACC) since 1969, has served as a member of the Education Committee; as a member of the Task Force on Professional Employment Guidelines; and as local section chairman, program chairman, councilor, and chairman of the Legislative, Nominating, and Membership Committees.
 In addition, he has been very active in professional certification, serving 11 years as a director for the National Registry in Clinical Chemistry, two years as its president, and seven years as a member of the Advisory Board of the National Certification Commission for Chemists and Chemical Engineers.
 He is also a member of Phi Kappa Phi, Phi Lambda Upsilon, Sigma Xi, and the New York Academy of Sciences, in addition to several other professional societies.
 He has served as a speaker for the Greater Cleveland Hospital Association and for the Cleveland State University Speakers Bureau.
 He also has served for 20 years as a judge for the Northeast Ohio High School Science Fair.

 Dr. Kerkay is a Diplomate of the American Board of Clinical Chemistry and is certified as a clinical chemist by the National Registry in Clinical Chemistry, as a Specialist in Chemistry (SC) by the American Society of Clinical Pathologists, and as a Professional Chemist by the National Certification Commission in Chemistry and Chemical Engineering.